Kayaking with Kids Near Oakland - 510 Families

 Website >

-Ages: Rentals are available to anyone that has passed the skills test
+Ages: Rentals are available to anyone who has passed the skills test

 Pricing: $15-$25 per hour